rfloydb/RBDominantColor/README.md

     dispatch_async(dispatch_get_global_queue(0, 0), ^{
         [dominantColors setImage:[UIImage imageNamed:@"test-image.jpg"]];

-        // OPTIONAL: Ignore Skin
+        // OPTIONAL: Call this to ignore skin in the foreground [dominantColors markFace];

-        [dominantColors markFace];
+        // Use markDefaultArea if you don't know where the foreground is in the image

-        // Use this OR markRect: OR markPoint:withRadius:isForeground: if you know where the foreground is already [dominantColors markDefaultArea];
+        // Use markRect: or markPoint:withRadius:isForeground: if you know where the foreground is already [dominantColors markDefaultArea];

         // Remove Background
         [dominantColors grabCut];

-        // Reduce Colors
+        // Reduce colors to 16
         [dominantColors kMeans:16];

-        // Eliminate Similar Colors
+        // Eliminate similar colors
         [dominantColors minimizeColorsWithDistanceThreshold:20.0];

         [self performSelectorOnMainThread:@selector(dominantColorsDone) withObject:nil waitUntilDone:NO];